Acts 8

 Acts 8:4-8The Scattered Ones Preach the Word

-The church is hunted, and the result is not silence - it is preaching everywhere.
+The church is hunted, and the result is preaching everywhere.
 Every believer became a messenger.
-Not the apostles alone, but the ordinary scattered ones.
+The ordinary scattered ones carried the gospel outward.
 This is how the gospel moves: by the faith of people who have nothing to lose but their lives, and have already given those to Christ.

 The possession and deliverance are real.
 Unclean spirits cry out and leave.
 The lame walk.
 The text does not spiritualize or soften these acts.
 Philip's preaching is accompanied by genuine power over darkness.